JeremySBrown/EFCore/README.md

                 .HasMaxLength(500);
     }
 ```
 When configuring relationships only one side of the relationship needs to be configured.
-Since there is a navigation property on `Chore` we could have as easily the following to achieve the same result.
+Since there is a navigation property on `Chore` we could have as easily used the following to achieve the same result.
 ```c#
     protected override void OnModelCreating(ModelBuilder modelBuilder)
     {